 From 1 January 2023, as a student, you will be allowed to work up to 600 hours a year at reduced social contributions, instead of 475 hours.
 This will have consequences, for example in regards to being your parents’ dependant or regarding child benefits.
-Keep an eye on this page for all the implications of this measure.

 Are you still a dependant of your parents when doing more hours?